rehman000/QChat/README.md

 # QChat
-A social media application that provides verified information regarding the Corona Virus, COVID-19.
+QChat is a social media application where users can log in, create, update, and delete their posts.
+They can upload their own profile images, and communicate with one another, to share information, resources, and jobs listings during the COVID-19 pandemic.

-The File Structure is as follows:
+# The File Structure is as follows:

 ```
 ./